Students reflect on experiences with campus mental health services, ask for more

 Despite its limitations and complications, MHS has the potential to help students who need it.

-“For me, it [has] been nice to talk to someone,” Emily said.
+“For me, it [has] been nice to talk to someone,” Fassbender said.
 “The therapist has been super kind and patient and I feel like she’s very intuitive.”

 During Fassbender’s second appointment, they discussed the mood-tracking she’d been assigned.
 At the next appointment, they’re planning to dig into things from her childhood, and in the meantime, Fassbender has some therapy work she can do on her own and steps to consider going forward.